-- A maximum of nine credit hours completed elsewhere, but only from a regionally accredited institution, may be transferred in partial fulfillment of the curriculum requirements of the M.S. program. - Transfer of courses will only be considered for those with a grade of B or higher and must not have been applied toward another degree. - Courses presented for transfer credit must be submitted for consideration with official transcripts from the other program, and must have been completed within five years of initial acceptance into the M.S. program.
+- A maximum of nine credit hours completed elsewhere, but only from a regionally accredited institution, may be transferred in partial fulfillment of the curriculum requirements of the M.S. program. - Transfer of courses will only be considered for those with a grade of B or higher and must not have been applied toward another degree. - Pass grades earned during the spring 2020 semester meet this GPA threshold and are transferrable to NYIT. - Courses presented for transfer credit must be submitted for consideration with official transcripts from the other program, and must have been completed within five years of initial acceptance into the M.S. program.